Ghent - Belgium

-- Encouraging sustainable employment of disadvantaged groups with a focus on increasing the opportunities on the labor market for job seekers from disadvantaged groups - with specific attention for youth unemployment -, and strengthening the sustainable growth of the social economy sector.
+- Encouraging sustainable employment of disadvantaged groups with specific attention for youth unemployment, and strengthening the sustainable growth of the social economy sector.

-- Fostering local economic growth with special attention for start-ups and innovative companies.
+- Fostering local economic growth with special attention for start-ups and sustainable, innovative companies.

 - Integrating and assuring international labor standards and fair trade principles throughout the supply chain.